Saturday 28th May 2065

 “I don’t think I like—”

 “Hey,” Calvin said, standing.
-“Do as the man says—he has a plan.”
+“Do as Paul says—he has a plan.”

-Paul got behind the wheel and set off again.
+Paul got behind the wheel, buckled-up and set off again.
 He addressed the passengers as if it were a regular rerouting service call.
-“I’ve checked all the possibilities and we have to prepare for the worst-case scenario.
-I’ll repeat—we are two hours from the nearest town.
+“I’ve checked all the possibilities, and we have to be prepared to improvise regarding a safe haven.
+I repeat … we are two hours from the nearest town.
 Any village out here will not appreciate a coach-load of people trying to break into their safe place—none will be large enough.”
 He swallowed.
 “I’m taking us to a location which will be big enough to take all of us, but I need you to trust me and not panic—it will do no good.”

-As the bus speeded up, Paul used every available inch of road, leaning the big luxury vehicle into bends and as they climbed gradients there was no oncoming traffic to negotiate.
-The task was made slightly easier.
+As the coach speeded up, Paul used every available inch of road, leaning the big luxury vehicle into bends.
+As they climbed gradients the task was made slightly more manageable because there was no traffic to negotiate in either direction.

-Paul could hear mumbling and cursing in the rows of seats behind him, and occasionally there were screams from people realising the full impact of what they were trying to escape from.
+Paul could hear mumbling and cursing in the rows of seats behind him.
+Occasionally there were screams from people realising the full impact of what they were trying to escape from.

-There was a blinding flash and for a few seconds, the world was intense white light—no colour and no shade.
-Paul was temporarily blinded and at sixty miles per hour in a coach on a Highland mountain road, that was not good.
-He bluffed for a few seconds by holding course in what he hoped was the middle of the road—what did he have to lose?
+There was a blinding flash, and for a few seconds, their world was intense white light—no colour and no shade.
+Paul was temporarily blinded, and at sixty miles per hour in a coach on a mountain road, that was not good.
+He bluffed for a few seconds by holding a course in what he hoped was the middle of the road.
+What did he have to lose?

 A man shouted.
 “Oh my God—look over there at the sky.”